Archaic-Atom/HOGFusion/README.md

-# Structure Reliability Guided Multi-Modal Image Fusion for Universal-Degraded Drone Imagery
+# Structure Reliability Guided Infrared-Visible Image Fusion for Multi-Degradation Drone Imagery

 The source code will be released after the paper is accepted.